Medical Negligence Leading To Death Compensation Claims

 When Am I Eligible To Claim For Death By Medical Negligence?

-1. The deceased was owed a duty of care by a medical professional.
+1. A duty of care was owed to the deceased by a medical professional.

-3. Due to this breach, the deceased was fatally harmed.
+3. Because of the breach, the deceased was fatally harmed.

-It is important to note that under the Law Reform (Miscellaneous Provisions) Act 1934, for the first 6 months after the deceased’s death, only their estate can bring forward a claim.
-They can claim for the pain and suffering of the deceased, and on behalf of their dependents.
+The Law Reform (Miscellaneous Provisions) Act 1934 establishes that for the first 6 months after the deceased’s death, only their estate can come forward with a claim.
+They’ll be able to put forward a claim on behalf of their dependents.

-If no claim has been made by the deceased’s estate after 6 months, their dependents can bring forward their own fatal medical negligence claims for how the death has impacted them.
-This is set out under the Fatal Accidents Act 1976.
+If no claim has ended up being made by the deceased’s estate after 6 months, their dependents will then be able to bring forward their own claim.
+This is established in the Fatal Accidents Act 1976.

-To learn who qualifies as a dependent or for information regarding fatal medical negligence payouts in the UK, you can contact our team of advisors.
+To learn who qualifies as a dependent or to ask other related questions, such as “what is the average payout for medical negligence resulting in death in the UK?”, you can get in touch with our team of advisors today.

 The Time Limit for a Death Caused by Medical Negligence Claim